nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/migration-services.md

 ---
 The JSF UI to Web UI migration tool is a safe and automated way to create an equivalent Web UI configuration based on your existing JSF UI configuration.

-To process the JSF UI to Web UI migration:
+To process the JSF UI to Web UI migration:</br>
 From Studio Modeler, go to **Configuration menu** > **Migration Service**.

 ![]({{file name='studio-early-access-migration-services.png'}} ?w=650,border=true)